 Different ways to find the publisher of a website

-We have provided a range of different methods for finding the publisher of a website, blog or article.
-They range from simple tips to using other website platforms for in-depth research.
+We have provided various methods for finding the publisher of a website, blog, or article.
+These methods range from simple tips to using other website platforms for in-depth research.

 Check out the different ways to find the publisher of a website below!